klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

                       of these by repeating this option or by joining values in a single string separated by spaces.
 This option value is stored in the configuration file.
+--modules-from-build BUILDTAG
+                      Take the module specifications from a build.
+If you use "--addmodules" you can modify single module
+                      specifications in order to create a new build.
 -A, --addmodules      If set, modules from the command do not replace modules
                       from the configuration file but are *added* to them.
                       Module specifications of the form "module:-" remove a